netascode/ansible-dc-vxlan-example/README.md

 The first role is `cisco.nac_dc_vxlan.validate` which is going to validate the data model.
 This is a required step to ensure that the data model is correct and that the data model is going to be able to be processed by the subsequent roles.

 The subsequent roles are the `cisco.nac_dc_vxlan.dtc.create`, `cisco.nac_dc_vxlan.dtc.deploy`, and `cisco.nac_dc_vxlan.dtc.remove` roles.
-These roles are the primary roles that will invoke changes in NDFC as described earlier.
+These roles are the primary roles that will invoke changes in ND as described earlier.

 > **Note**: For your safety as indicated ealier, the `remove` role also requires setting some variables to `true` under the `group_vars` directory.
-This is to avoid accidental removal of configuration from NDFC that might impact the network.
+This is to avoid accidental removal of configuration from ND that might impact the network.
 This will be covered in more detail below.

 The playbook can be configured to execute only the roles that are required.
 For example, as you are building your data model and familiarizing yourself with the collection, you may comment out the `deploy` and `remove` roles and only execute the `validate` and `create` roles.
 This provides a quick way to make sure that the data model is structured correctly.